EmperorDan/Glossary-of-tech-terms/ERD.md

 department.
 Finally, each department has a department ID, a name, and a head of the department”

-Below is an example of an ERD.
-This is drawn from the above scenario:
+### Below is an example of an ERD.
+This was drawn from the above scenario:

 ![]()